Rohit-pawar902/doker-cmd/README.md

 14)docker logs -f moqui-database<container-name>  --> it shows the log when the container thing run internally what is happning inside and what thing failed.

+15)docker rmi <image-id>

+16) cat and vim cmd works in docker internal opining of container